When an elderly parent is diagnosed with

 However, the attorney can only make health decisions when the sick person doesn’t have the right mental ability to make their own decisions.

-An appointed attorney can assume the property and financial affairs power of attorney, as well as the health and welfare power of attorney.
+An appointed attorney can assume the property and financial affairs power of attorney and the health and welfare power of attorney.
 They can also assume just one of the two.
 This means that two people can have the mandate to make major decisions regarding a person with dementia.

 What about Married Couples?